 Meet Our Founder

-Houston founded Wood Family Financial almost two decades ago with a mission to approach financial planning as educational.
-“People are smart enough to make their own decisions,” Houston says.
-“Our job is to teach them enough about their finances that they understand the why behind their different investments.
-The tagline I came up with to explain this is: ‘Educating clients to make educated decisions.’”
+Houston founded Wood Family Financial two decades ago with a mission to approach financial planning as educational.
+“People are smart enough to make their own decisions,” Houston used to say.
+“Our job is to teach them enough about their finances that they understand the why behind their different investments.”
+Now we operate on a daily basis with Houston’s tagline in mind: educating clients to make educated decisions.

 Houston Wood | Managing Partner